JohnSantosuosso/johnsantosuosso/README.md

-I am John Santosuosso, web developer, IT professional, and lifelong learner.
+I'm John Santosuosso--team-player, lifelong learner, and web developer.

-Prior to building web applications, I served as an IT specialist at a large public high school located outside Washington DC.
-I managed support services for all IT infrastructure and successfully led the school's transition into the world of digital learning and instruction.
+I currently build web applications using Ruby on Rails, Bootstrap, and jQuery.
+I work within an Agile framework to deliver TDD-focused solutions.
+I embrace teamwork and communication while welcoming opportunities to challenge myself daily.

-I have also worked as a public school teacher where I built strong relationships through trust and communication.
+Prior to my current role, I served as an IT specialist for a large public school district outside Washington DC.

-I am currently building full stack apps, primarily within the RoR framework.
-I am always looking for opportunities to learn, grow, collaborate, and evolve.
+I have also worked as a public school teacher where I focused on building strong relationships through trust and communication.